open-draft/graphql-codegen-webpack-plugin/README.md

       - typescript
 ```

-> Refer to the [Config Reference](https://www.graphql-code-generator.com/docs/getting-started/codegen-config) when writing the configuration.
+> Learn more about how to [configure GraphQL Code Generator](https://www.graphql-code-generator.com/docs/getting-started/codegen-config).

+### Configure webpack

-Finally, add the plugin to your webpack configuration:
+Finally, add the `GraphQLCodegenWebpackPlugin` plugin to your webpack configuration:

 ```js
 // webpack.config.js